I have reservations when it comes to labels. Let me explain why.

 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-However, I acknowledge that I may be mistaken.
-Recently, while teaching the Agile-Scrum model for software development during a class, a question arose: “How is testing performed in an Agile method?”
-I proceeded to explain two methods – one involved integrating testing within each sprint, while the other, based on my personal experience, recommended deferring QA testing to a separate sprint following the development sprint.
+In spite of this, I understand that I could be wrong.
+A recent incident reminded me of this.
+When discussing the Agile-Scrum model for software development in a class, a student asked: “How is testing executed in an Agile approach?”
+I explained two methods – one incorporated testing within each sprint, while the other, based on my own experience, suggested delaying QA testing to a separate sprint after the development sprint.

-As I have mentioned in my previous articles, a lot can be deduced from the literal meaning of a term.
-Consequently, I encourage you to consult your dictionary to understand the definition of “Harness,” and we will determine its applicability in this case.
+I have previously emphasized in my articles that a great deal can be inferred from the literal meaning of a term.
+I, therefore, urge you to refer to your dictionary for the meaning of “Harness,” after which we can explore its significance in this context.

 - Automation testing